GrahamDennis/rising-tide/README.md

 - `my-protobuf-cpp`: C++-language bindings.
 - `my-protobuf-py`: Python-language bindings.

-See \<integration-tests/flake-utils/proto> for an example monorepo that has two dependent protobuf modules, and consumes the generated packages above in [gRPCurl] wrappers and a python library.
+See the [Protobuf integration test](./integration-tests/flake-utils/proto) for an example monorepo that has two dependent protobuf modules, and consumes the generated packages above in [gRPCurl] wrappers and a python library.

 </details>